This is the largest hydrocarbon-producing basin. Because of our operations, the province of Chubut has become the main producer of this hydrocarbon.

 We operate these three blocks, located in the provinces of Chubut and Santa Cruz, which are developed thanks to the application of the most advanced techniques for mature fields.

-Estancia La Escondida, with a 25%, we participate in the development of this area located in the north of San Jorge Gulf Basin.
+With 25%, we participated in the development of Estancia La Escondida, an area located in the north of the Golfo San Jorge Basin, operated by Colhue Huapi.

 This block, with an area of 509 km2, gained additional momentum in 2013 with the development of unconventional reservoirs reaching depths of up to